Chetan-Chinchulkar/Age_Calculator/README.md

 If done with everything right,you will get the present age in the format YY years,MM months, DD days.
 If any error occurs,it will be shown on the screen.

+#Exit
+There is a exit key for quiting out of the application .